samsuh/2025-learnings/README.md

 9/2 - completely lost track of time.
-9/3 - striving has a benefit when you dont want to trend towards mediocre
+9/3 - striving has a benefit when you dont want to trend towards mediocre 9/4 - aggregate dust accounts, plan how to convert and efficiently aggregate. probably convert everything as easily as possible into one currency, then send everything to one account. swap>send